mosqueiro/lightning/doc/lightning-txprepare.7.md

 \[\{address: *all*\}\].
 It supports the any number of outputs.

-The *destination* of output is the address which can be of any Bitcoin accepted type, including bech32.
+The *destination* of output is the address which can be of any ZCore accepted type, including bech32.

 The *amount* of output is the amount to be sent from the internal wallet